Kufranjah District

 Kufranjah (كفرنجة) is one of the districts of Ajloun governorate, Jordan.
+Its administrative center is Kufranjah City.

 In 2011, Prince William of the British Royal Family visited Kufranjah to meet refugee communities on a Tour of Jordan and Israel.

 In 2021, wildfires heavily damaged forests in Aljoun, prompting a movement aiming to plant 10 million trees in Jordan by 2031.
 The epicenter of the "10 million trees" movement began in Kufranjah.